Fethiye: Transport

 Dalaman Airport serves the Fethiye areas.
-The most common type of public transportation in Fethiye and nearby area is minibus.
-It is called here dolmus (dol-moosh) and numerous routes connect Fethiye with Ölüdeniz, Yaniklar, Kargi, Hisaronu, Ovacik, Seydikemer, Karaçulha.
+Public transport is by (intercity-)bus and by minibus, commonly known in Turkey as dolmuş (dol-moosh) and numerous routes connect Fethiye with Ölüdeniz, Yaniklar, Kargi, Hisaronu, Ovacik, Seydikemer, Karaçulha.

 Areas

 The overall metropolitan area of the city of Fethiye stretches inland from the harbor for more than 11 km, incorporating several villages into the city.
 To the north of the city center is the area of Çalış Plajı (Beach), which incorporates the main street of Barış Manço Bulvarı alongside an extensive promenade along the coast, on which a lot of hotels are based.
 This beach serves as Fethiye's beach in its own right, since Fethiye does not actually have one itself.
 To the east, lie the areas of Günlükbaşı, Çamköy, Cumhuriyet, and also Esenköy to the south-east.
 The city center is defined as the area between the Marina and the Fethiye Market near the football stadium.
 Approximately 4 km to the south-west and south respectively, lie the towns of Kayaköy and Ölüdeniz, the latter being world-famous for its beach spit and associated Blue Lagoon.
-The opportunity to para glide is available from the mountain of Babadağ next to Ölüdeniz.
+The opportunity for paragliding is available from the mountain of Babadağ in Ölüdeniz, from various extreme sports companies located in the area.